kizniche/Mycodo/mycodo-manual.md

 Add a sensor, then save the proper device and pin/address for each sensor and activate the sensor.

-Add two relays, then save each GPIO and On Trigger state.
+Add two outputs, then save each GPIO and On Trigger state.

 Add a PID, then select the newly-created sensor.
 Change *Setpoint* to the desired temperature, *Regulate Direction* to "Both".
-Set *Raise Relay* to the relay attached to the heating device and the *Lower Relay* to the relay attached to the cooling device.
+Set *Raise Output* to the relay attached to the heating device and the *Lower Relay* to the relay attached to the cooling device.

 Set *K~P~* = 1, *K~I~* = 0, and *K~D~* = 0, then activate the PID.